 “We are talking about a lot of different things, but at the same time, we have to protect our Second Amendment very strongly,” Trump said.

 A member of Whaley’s staff confirmed the mayor attended a meeting with the White House Monday.
-2 NEWS is waiting to learn more details about what happened at that meeting.Grab the FREE WDTN News App for iPhone or Android.
+2 NEWS is waiting to learn more details about what happened at that meeting.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.